 - Keep your core engaged.

-- Keep your knees in line with your toes, and avoid letting them cave inward.
+- Keep your knees aligned with your toes, and avoid letting them cave inward.

 - Focus on maintaining good posture, with your chest up and your shoulders back.